Language resources for Torres Strait Islands

-The Torres Strait Regional Authority has administrative responsibility for the region and is working towards a language centre in 2016.
+The Torres Strait Regional Authority has administrative responsibility for the region and is working towards a language centre for the Torres Strait.
 TSRA currently supports language activities in schools and communities.

-TSRA coordinated a Torres Strait Island Language Symposium in March 2015 - further details on the event can be found at the Symposium website: http://www.tslangsym.net/
+TSRA coordinated a Torres Strait Island Language Symposium in March 2015 and May 2017 - further details on these events can be found at the Symposium website: http://www.tslangsym.net/

 Contact details – Torres Strait Regional Authority (TSRA)